serenadeai/java-tree-sitter/README.md

 ## Building

 Before you can start using java-tree-sitter, you need to build a shared library that Java can load using the `build.py` script.
-The first argument is the output file (-o libjava-tree-sitter), followed by all of the tree-sitter repositories that you want include:
+The first argument is the output file (_libjava-tree-sitter_ by default), followed by all of the tree-sitter repositories (already downloaded) that you want to include:

     ./build.py -o libjava-tree-sitter path-to-tree-sitter-css path-to-tree-sitter-python ...